 According to the

-Worldwide concerns regarding health impacts and environmental safety have arisen in regards to genetically modified crops.
+There are many concerns around the health impacts and environmental safety of genetically modified crops.

-According to the USDA, 94 percent of soybean farmland in the U.S. was used to grow genetically engineered soybeans in 2014.
+According to the USDA, in 2014, farmers used 94% of soybean farmland in the U.S. to grow genetically engineered soybeans.

-The amount of potentially beneficial isoflavones may be lower in genetically engineered soybeans.
-The transfer of allergens and the formation of new allergens are additional concerns with GMOs.
+Also, the amount of potentially beneficial isoflavones may be lower in genetically modified soybeans.
+The transfer of allergens and the formation of new allergens are additional risks of GMOs.

-To avoid GMOs, look for organic soy products or those labeled non-GMO.
+To avoid GMOs, look for 100% organic soy products or those labeled as non-GMO.

-In conclusion, moderate amounts of whole soy foods included as part of a healthful diet may offer health benefits.
+Moderate amounts of whole soy foods included as part of a varied and healthful diet may offer health benefits.